vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

   kubectl get pods -n kubeprod
   ```

-### Step 3: Registrar setup
+### Step 3: Configure domain registration records

 BKPR creates and manages a DNS zone which is used to map external access to applications and services in the cluster.
-However to be usable you need to configure the NS records for the zone.
+However, for it to be usable, you need to configure the NS records for the zone.

 Query the name servers of the zone with the following command and configure the records with your domain registrar.